Edward Downe Jr.: Irish cottage controversy

 In February 2009 the Hartford Courant ran a story concerning US senator Christopher Dodd's acquisition of his vacation home in Roundstone, Ireland.
 The article pointed out Dodd's close links to Downe, his disgraced former partner in buying the home.
-After paying an $11 million fine for his role in the scam, Downe later obtained a pardon in the waning days of the Bill Clinton administration.
+After paying an $11 million fine for his role in the scam, Downe later obtained a federal pardon in the waning days of the administration of Bill Clinton.
 The controversial pardon was granted after Dodd lobbied Clinton on Downe's behalf.
 Dodd later acquired the interests of his partners after the pardon was granted.
 Dodd was also criticized for claiming the Roundstone home was worth less than $250,000 in Senate ethics filings; some observers estimated the likely value in excess of $1 million USD.